mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 Take a close look also at the initialization of ``newString``.
 We start with an empty string and then begin adding new characters to the end.

-Step through the function using codelens to see the accumulator variable grow.
+Step through the function using codelens to see the accumulator string grow.

 .. codelens:: cl_ch08_acc2